Surgery for “Heartburn”

 - What to expect if you choose to have laparoscopic anti-reflux surgery

-Although “heartburn” is often used to describe a variety of digestive problems, in medical terms, it is actually a symptom of gastroesophageal reflux disease (GERD).
+Although “heartburn” is often used to describe a variety of digestive problems, in medical terms, it is actually a symptom of gastroesophageal reflux disease.
 In this condition, stomach acids reflux or “back up” from the stomach into the esophagus.
 Heartburn is described as a harsh, burning sensation in the area in between your ribs or just below your neck.
 The feeling may radiate through the chest and into the throat and neck.
 Many adults in the United States experience this uncomfortable, burning sensation at least once a month.
-Other symptoms may also include vomiting, difficulty swallowing and chronic coughing or wheezing.
+Other symptoms may also include vomiting or regurgitation, difficulty swallowing and chronic coughing or wheezing.

 What Causes GERD?